samas2015/Udacity-Data-Analysis-Nanodegree/README.md

 # Udacity-Data-Analysis-Nanodegree
-This will contains my own submitted projects in Udacity Data Analysis Nanodegree
+This will contain my own submitted projects in Udacity Data Analysis Nanodegree